vic-ma/howtodismantle.github.io/_posts/2024-05-02-Matryoshka-Dolls-Surviving-SAPs-Multi-Nested-Parameters-Maze.md

 ## The RFC function module

 For this article, we'll have a look at a sample RFC with an import parameter called `I_SELOPT`.
 This parameter is a table-like import parameter.
-But not just a simple table, but it's a mutli-nested table.
-Which means, that every row can have a cell that itself is another table.
-The most common case for this are tables for dynamic data selection.
-Every row refers to a certain field and the table per row refers to a set of Select Options. this makes it possible, to provide a complete generic selection without the need for changing the import parameters when an additional filter field is necessary.
+But it's not just a simple table---it's a mutli-nested table.

+That means every row can have a cell that is itself another table.
+The most common use case for this are tables designed for dynamic data selection.
+Every row refers to a certain field and the table per row refers to a set of select options. this makes it possible, to provide a complete generic selection without the need for changing the import parameters when an additional filter field is necessary.

 ![image](/assets/2024-05-02/010.png)